Codecademy/docs/content/javascript/concepts/objects/objects.md

 ---
 Title: 'Objects'
-Description: 'A type for organizing a set of custom properties and behaviors.'
+Description: 'A data type for organizing a set of custom properties and behaviors.'
 Subjects:
   - 'Web Development'
   - 'Computer Science'